akhilp90/Game-Content-Optimization/README.md

 Experts succeed quickly, often on the first attempt, and spend less time per level.

-2. 🎮 Level Difficulty Classification
+## 2. 🎮 Level Difficulty Classification
-Goal: Determine how hard each level is, based on aggregated player performance.
+**Goal: Determine how hard each level is, based on aggregated player performance.**

 How it works: